-The key assumptions requiring estimation in the model are the discount rate (based on the cost of equity), RPI and the underlying cash flows.
-The discount rate applied is 7.63% (2020: 8.19%).
+The key assumptions requiring estimation are the discount rate (based on the cost of equity), retail price index (RPI) and the underlying cash flows.
+The discount rate applied is 7.63% (2020: 8.13%).
 A long-term RPI rate has been adopted of 2.9% (2020: 3.0%).
-A movement in the discount rate of 0.04% would cause a material movement in the valuation.
-A movement of in RPI and CPIH of 0.02% per annum would cause a material movement in the valuation.
-Similarly, a movement in the underlying cash flows of £1.71m per annum would cause a material movement in the valuation.
+See note 11 for the revaluation in the year and total net book value of tangible assets held.
+Key sensitivities to cause a material movement in the model are: 0.02% movement in RPI & consumer price index including owner-occupiers' housing costs (CPIH); £1.54m pa movement in the underlying cash flows; and, 0.04% movement in the discount rate.